stellio-hub/stellio-context-broker/docs/roadmap.md

 ## Short term

-The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product planned for end of March 2021:
+The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product planned for end of November 2021:

 - Implement multi-attributes support for GeoProperties [#101](https://github.com/stellio-hub/stellio-context-broker/issues/101)
-- Finish implementation of some missing common cross-cutting behaviors as defined in the NGSI-LD specification [#11](https://github.com/stellio-hub/stellio-context-broker/issues/11), [#12](https://github.com/stellio-hub/stellio-context-broker/issues/12), [#52](https://github.com/stellio-hub/stellio-context-broker/issues/52), [#146](https://github.com/stellio-hub/stellio-context-broker/issues/146), [#206](https://github.com/stellio-hub/stellio-context-broker/issues/206), [#287](https://github.com/stellio-hub/stellio-context-broker/issues/287)
+- Finish implementation of some missing common cross-cutting behaviors as defined in the NGSI-LD specification [#12](https://github.com/stellio-hub/stellio-context-broker/issues/12), [#206](https://github.com/stellio-hub/stellio-context-broker/issues/206)
 - Implement the discovery endpoints introduced in version 1.3.1 of the NGSI-LD specification [#268](https://github.com/stellio-hub/stellio-context-broker/issues/268)
 - Implement support for the batch entities update endpoint [#62](https://github.com/stellio-hub/stellio-context-broker/issues/62)
 - Fix the currently [identified issues](https://github.com/stellio-hub/stellio-context-broker/issues?q=is%3Aissue+is%3Aopen+label%3Afix)
 - Implement support for the aggregated temporal representation of entities introduced in version 1.4.1 of the NGSI-LD specification
-- Upgrade frameworks and libraries to their last released version (Spring Boot 2.4.x, Timescale 2.x, ...)
+- Complete the requirements to become an approved full Generic Enabler

 ## Medium term